MattMartin1919/domain_info_api/readme.md

 ## Credits
-Wappalyzer - https://github.com/AliasIO/Wappalyzer - Awesome project to discover the technologies used on a website social-media-scraper - https://github.com/tryolabs/social-media-scraper - Awesome tool to get the social media links from a website
-Open PageRank - https://www.domcop.com/openpagerank/what-is-openpagerank - Great free page rank tool
+Wappalyzer - https://github.com/AliasIO/Wappalyzer - to discover the technologies used on a website social-media-scraper - https://github.com/tryolabs/social-media-scraper - to get the social media links from a website Open PageRank - https://www.domcop.com/openpagerank/what-is-openpagerank - free page rank tool